nerissa29/reading-notes/class3-02.md

 #### ls -a, ls --all, ls -alh

-To list all directories, including the hidden files, we can use the short hand (-) -> **ls-a**, or the long hand (--) -> **ls --all**, bth does the same thing.
+To list all directories, including the hidden files, we can use the shorthand (-) -> **ls-a** or the long hand (--) -> **ls --all**, both does the same thing.

 **Image 1*
 <img width="864" alt="image" src="https://user-images.githubusercontent.com/113204667/208094747-f53dbead-a545-410f-aeb8-94b4af8a8dff.png">

-Uing a short hand version (-) invoke many options by placing all the letters after the single dash, such as in the example below (**ls -alh**):
+Using a shorthand version (-) invoke many options by placing all the letters after the single dash, such as in the example below (**ls -alh**):

 **Image 2**
 <img width="864" alt="image" src="https://user-images.githubusercontent.com/113204667/208095818-fb29d58a-ad03-4ee0-a30f-732b96e9e697.png">

-By adding multiple option (l and h) after the command ls -a, the image 2 contains more information, compared to image 1.
+By adding multiple options (l and h) after the command ls -a, image 2 contains more information compared to image 1.

 ### File Manipulation[^5]

 #### Creating directory

-The command **mkdir (Make Directory)** is used to create directory, the syntax is as follows:
+The command **mkdir (Make Directory)** is used to create a directory, the syntax is as follows:

 ```
 mkdir [options]<Directory>